 - 1 ½ teaspoon salt

 - 1 egg white

 - Add the warm water, warm milk, olive oil, brown sugar, salt, bread flour and yeast to the bread pan in that order. *The ingredients are listed in the order that Cuisinart machines require them to go.
 For other brands, check your manual for the correct order to add ingredients.

 - Select the dough setting.
 Choose the 2 lb loaf size and press start.

 - While the dough kneads, line a large baking sheet with parchment paper.
 Sprinkle generously with cornmeal.

 - When the cycle has finished, remove the dough and separate into 2 dough balls.
-Roll each into a rounded log about 10 inches long, being careful the dough will not touch when it rises.
+Roll each into a rounded log about 10 inches long, being careful that the loaves are far enough apart that they will not touch while rising.
 Cover with a damp heavy towel and put in a warm place.
 Allow to rise until doubled in size, about 60 minutes.

 - Remove the towel and carefully slice a line down the center of each loaf without deflating the dough.

 - In a small bowl, mix the egg white and 1 tablespoon of water.
 Using a pastry brush, brush the mixture onto the top and sides of the dough.